 An obvious explanation for a lack of soreness, is that you simply aren’t challenging yourself enough.
 “This is your body's way of giving you the green light to progress your training,” points out Zazulak.
 She suggests challenging yourself to go heavier gradually.
 However, when adding weight, reps, or time to your workout, make sure to maintain good form.
 “Listen to your body and know your limits to avoid burnout and stress,“ she says.

 You Are Properly Stretching and Caring for Yourself

 Since soreness is considered a micro injury, recovery can play a role in how sore you feel.
 “A healthy holistic diet, adequate hydration, sufficient recovery and sleep, healthy breathing, warming-up, and cooling down all play a role in your recovery,” says Zazulak.
-Additionally, another way to speed up your recovery time is by adding low-to-moderate intensity movement such as walking, cycling, jogging, or gentle yoga.
+Additionally, another way to potentially speed up your recovery time is by adding low-to-moderate intensity movement such as walking, cycling, jogging, or gentle yoga.

 You've Hit a Plateau

 One of the main reasons you might not be getting sore?
 You are working the same muscle over and over and you have hit a plateau—basically, your body may have adapted to your workout.
 While this isn’t a bad thing, it also offers an opportunity to up your workout game.